Talent-Catalog/talentcatalog/README.md

 - **server**: the backend module of the system providing secure API (REST) access to the data, stored in an SQL Database.
 This module is written in Java / Spring Boot.
-- **candidate-portal (coming soon)**: the frontend module through which candidates (refugees seeking skilled migration) are able to register and manage their details.
+- **candidate-portal**: the frontend module through which candidates (refugees seeking skilled migration) are able to register and manage their details.
 This is written in Angular and connects to the REST API endpoints under `/api/candidate` provided by the server.
-- **admin-portal (coming soon)**: the frontend module through which TBB staff are able to view, manage and annotate candidate details.
+- **admin-portal**: the frontend module through which TBB staff are able to view, manage and annotate candidate details.
 This is written in Angular and connects to the REST API endpoints under `/api/admin` provided by the server.